WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Add the functions (DIRECTORY|FILE|RES|EXT)_OF_FILESPEC.
   * Add SIZE_OF_FILE.
   * Add DIRECTORY_EXISTS.
+  * WeiDU does not verify trigger or action lists during --traify.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.